selvinortiz/craft.ini/README.md

-# Ini 1.0.0
+# Ini V1.0.1
-Smart configuration variables for Craft CMS
+An optimized way of defining config variables to use in your templates.

 ## Documentation
-I have not had the time to write proper documentation yet but you can give this [Article](http://selv.in/blog/storing-global-variables-in-craft "Storing Global Variables In Craft") a read.
+Have not had the chance to write proper documentation yet but you can give this related [article](http://selv.in/blog/storing-global-variables-in-craft) are read...